mit-orcd/orcd-docs-edit/docs/transition-guide-supercloud.md

 ### Running Jobs

-- Nodes on Engaging are not exclusive by user, one node can have multiple users running jobs
+- Nodes on Engaging are not exclusive by user, one node can have multiple users running jobs.
-- Engaging partitions can have multiple different types of nodes, see the [Partitions section](running-jobs/overview.md#partitions) for more information
+- Engaging partitions have a different naming convention and can have multiple different types of nodes.
+You must specify a partition when you launch jobs.
+See the [Partitions section](running-jobs/overview.md#partitions) for more information.
--
+- The wrapper commands that start with `LL` are not available on Engaging, however the Slurm commands (start with `s`, such as `sbtach`) behave similarly.
+See the [Running Jobs Overview page ](running-jobs/overview.md) and the [Requesting Resources page](running-jobs/requesting-resources.md).

+### Storage

+- While each user on SuperCloud gets a home directory, on Engaging each user gets three spaces: home, pool, and scratch.
+Quotas on Engaging are also smaller than on SuperCloud.
+See [General Use Filesystems](filesystems-file-transfer/filesystems.md) for a description of each, what they are meant for, and their quotas.
+- Each PI can request 5TB of shared group storage on Engaging.
+- Additional storage space can be rented.
+See [Project Specific Filesystems](filesystems-file-transfer/project-filesystems.md) for more information and email <orcd-help@mit.edu> if you are interested in purchasing storage for your group.